w-m/WMGenericCollection/Conversion/README.md

 Unsupported constructs
 ======================

-The goal of this script is to parse the standard collections correctly, not a Objective-C header file.
+The goal of this script is to parse the standard collection correctly, not a Objective-C header file.
 No compiler infrastructure is involved.
 Here's a short list of constructs which will fail:

 * C preprocessor directives:

-    Pretty much everything (`#define, ifdef, #else, ...`) will fail, with the followin exceptions:
+    Pretty much everything (`#define, ifdef, #else, ...`) will fail, with the following exceptions:
     + `#import` (passed through, not resolved)
     + `#if x, #endif`: supported for a unique x, not for multiple per file
     + `#if TARGET_WIN_32 #else x #endif`: code x is used, rest thrown out